Properties of twisted topological defects in 2D nematic liquid crystals: Single twisted defect

 The Landau-De Gennes energy introduces an additional parameter $\epsilon$, often referred to as the defect core radius.
 The parameter $\epsilon$ describes the length scale over with the order parameter $S$ varies.

 The relaxation dynamics of the nematic can then be described by

 where we have introduced the rotational viscosity $\gamma$.
 We numerically integrate Eq.~\eqref{eq:H} using a finite difference scheme on an $N\times N$ grid with $N=512$.
-We employ either fixed boundary conditions, $\frac{\partial Q_{ij}}{\partial t}= 0$, or Neumann boundary conditions.
-For Neumann boundary conditions, the director is free to rotate at the boundary.
+When simulating stationary defects, we employ fixed boundary conditions, $\frac{\partial Q_{ij}}{\partial t}= 0$, indicated by blue dashed lines in Figs.~\ref{fig:Fig1}a,d, \ref{fig:Fig2}a,b,e.
+At the edges of the simulation we impose Neumann boundary conditions, which leave the director free to rotate at the boundary.
 In this case, there are no topological restrictions on the net defect charge in the simulation domain as is imposed by the Poincar\'{e}-Hopf theorem in the case of fixed boundary conditions \cite{Chaikin:1995,Vromans:2016}.
-We scale all lengths by the size $L$ of the quadratic domain and time by $K/\gamma L^2$.
+In all cases studied in this work, the simulation domains are sufficiently large such that defects have at least a distance $L/4$ to the boundaries.
+In the case of repelling defects, which would eventually approach a boundary, simulations are stopped, when the distance of a defect to the nearest boundary is smaller than $L/4$.
+We scale all lengths by the size $L$ and time by $K/\gamma L^2$.
 All energies are presented in units of the elastic constant $K$.
+In keeping with previous works on the topic \cite{Vromans:2016,Tang:2017}, we have opted to focus on the elastic interactions between defects and to neglect hydrodynamic effects introduced by backflow or active stresses.

 We start by examining the relaxation of a twisted nematic liquid crystal between two fixed boundaries at $r=r_0$ and $r=r_1$.
 The nematic texture was initialised by imposing a director field according to Eq.~\eqref{eq:def} with a linear twist